smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The confusion hit like physical force.

 Dead things didn't return.
 The labyrinth taught that lesson clearly.
 What died stayed dead.
 Tributes came, tributes died, tributes stayed dead.
 That was the pattern.
-That was the RULE.
+That was the rule.

 But this one had broken it.